Looking for the perfect holiday gifts… but gifts that work for a COVID-19 Christmas?

 Provided that your family is ready, a furry (or scaly) friend can be the ultimate addition to your family and a really fun gift!
 Of course, pets can be very expensive.
-And puppies are definitely in short supply because of the huge uptick in demand.
+And you have to be sure you can keep up when everyone goes back to work for good.
 So, this does take a big commitment and a lot of planning.

 Consider a rescue pet if you can.
 Good rescue operations will help you make the right match.